whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-21-Hello-Fresh-May-2015-Review.md

 <p><b>What's in the box:</b> Fresh ingredients and recipes for the meals that you choose.
 Their weekly menus are posted on their website.</p>
 <p><b>Coupon:</b> Get $40 off your first box by <a href="http://www.hellofresh.com/?c=3E724E">clicking here</a>!</p>

-<p>This is my first time trying out a meal subscription box, so I took lots of pics!
-My husband and I try to cook together for date nights at home and this is absolutely perfect for that, so I decided to sign up and see what it's all about.</p>
+<p>This is my first time trying out a meal subscription box, so I took lots of pics!</p>

+<p>My husband and I try to cook together for date nights at home and this is absolutely perfect for that, so I decided to sign up and see what it's all about.</p>

 <center><img src='/images/HelloFreshMay2015Box.jpg'></center>
 The box arrived around noontime and it was quite heavy.